mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 which results in syntax errors.

+DecL includes a Python newline ``\``.
+All programs in the help are entered so they can be cut and pasted.

 Object Creation from the Knowledge Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **knowledge** is a dataframe, indexed by object kind (severity, aggregate, portfolio) and name, and containing the DecL program and a parsed dictionary needed to create the object.
-The knowledge lets a group of users, such as an actuarial pricing unit, share common parameters for
+The **knowledge** dataframe is a database of DecL programs and a parsed
+dictionaries to create objects. ``build`` loads an extensive library by
+default.
+Users can create and load their own databases, allowing them to share common parameters for

 - severity (size of loss) curves,
 - aggregate distributions (e.g., industry losses in major classes of business, or total catastrophe losses from major perils), and
 - portfolios (e.g., an insurer's reference portfolio or educational examples like Bodoff's examples and Pricing Insurance Risk case studies).

-It is accessed as the read-only property :attr:`build.knowledge`.
+It is indexed by object kind (severity, aggregate, portfolio) and name, and accessed as the read-only property :attr:`build.knowledge`.
 Here are the first five rows of the knowledge loaded by ``build``.
-(The use of ``print`` in an ``option_context`` produces nicer formatting).

 .. ipython:: python
     :okwarning:

     qd(build.knowledge.head(), justify="left", max_colwidth=60)

-A row in the knowledge can be accessed by name.
+A row in the knowledge can be accessed by name using ``build``.
 This example models the roll of a single die.

 .. ipython:: python
     :okwarning: